Is it legal to save a dog locked in a hot car?

-Dogs don't sweat out excess body heat.
-While your dog does have a few sweat glands located in his paws, these do little to help regulate his body temperature.
-Instead, he does this through rapid, open-mouthed breathing, called panting.
+Dogs don't sweat out excess body heat like humans.
+While they do have a few sweat glands located in their paws, these do little to help regulate body temperature.
+Instead, they do this through rapid, open-mouthed breathing called panting.
+It's normal for dogs to pant, but heavy panting may be a sign of dehydration or heatstroke.

 - Excessive drooling